hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/remote-templates.html.md

 You can host your remote template anywhere, as long as it is formatted as a zip archive.
 GitHub allows users to fetch the repository contents as zip archive, so you do not have to create one manually.
 You can only specify urls to zip archives, so only url-based authentication mechanisms are supported.
 If you need support for private packages, please [file an issue](https://github.com/hashicorp/terraform-cdk/issues/new?labels=enhancement%2C+new&template=feature-request.md).

-Below is an example of the main branch for a remote template GitHub repository.
+Below is an example the main branch for a remote template GitHub repository.

 `https://github.com/<user or organization>/<repo>/archive/refs/heads/main.zip`

-TODO: Are tags required?
-Why are we showing this? :-)
+If you prefer to use a Git tag, the URL format would look like this

 `https://github.com/<user or organization>/<repo>/archive/refs/tags/v0.0.1.zip`